tkan145/mt-blog/about.md

 show_educations: true
 ---

-Hi~ I'm Mark, a software engineer based in Brisbane.
+Hi~ I'm Mark, a software developer and a Machine Learning enthusiast.
+I love everything about computer science, maths and physics.
 I currently work at MCA as a System Administrator.

-In my spare time, I am exploring new technologies, work on some pet projects
+As a developer, I spend most of my spare time exploring new technologies.
+Most recently I’ve been interested in the potential and technology behind the Blockchain.